- Pelvic exams are done to find out if you have a gynecological problem.

 - With your knees bent, you will be asked to let your knees fall to each side allowing your legs to spread apart.

 This is usually the part when some young women feel embarrassed.
-Your HCP should make you feel safe and at ease.
+Your HCP will make you feel at ease.
 It’s important to tell him/her if you are scared, nervous, or uncomfortable.

-There are 3 parts to a pelvic exam.
+There are usually 3 parts to a pelvic exam.
 Sometimes not all the parts are necessary.
-Ask your health care provider which part(s) will be done for your examination.
+Ask your health care provider which part(s) will be done for your exam.

 The External Exam (Part 1): Your health care provider will first look at the area outside of your vagina (clitoris, labia, vaginal opening, and anus).